wilsoninuk/CCBRAND/README.md

 ## License

-This project is proprietary and belongs to CC BHUTAN.
+This project is proprietary and belongs to Shagyal Enterprises.

 ## Acknowledgements